“Results have shown a significant correlation between attainment and attendance.”

 The table below gives the number of sessions, for non-medical reasons, allowed in each part term before it is counted as persistent absence.
 Missed sessions begin accruing from the first day of the Autumn term and continue throughout the academic year.

 Should levels of absenteeism continue to rise, external agencies will be contacted, letters sent and referrals made to local authority which can lead to court action.

 Regardless of the time of year, should you require any further guidance on this matter, please contact either your child’s tutor or House Leader or the Assistant Principal (Head of Key Stages 3 & 4).

-If students are late to two or more lessons in a day they will have a breaktime detention on the following day.
+If students are late to two or more lessons in a week they will have a college detention on Friday with senior leadership.
 They will be notified and escorted if necessary.
-If they have five or more late marks over the week they will have an SLT detention, usually on a Wednesday or Thursday.
-Parents will be notified by post.
+Parents will be notified by school comms or email.

 Parents should be aware that the school follows the Government’s directive on discouraging holiday absence in term-time because of the disruption caused to students’ learning.
 Holidays should not be taken in term time.
 Where an illness occurs before or after a school holiday, please be aware that the Academy now requires medical evidence to authorise this absence.